chris-jh/BarcodeRattler/README.md

 It will be installed on your SD Card at ```/media/fat/Scripts/.barcoderattler```

-The main MBC is located at
+The main MBC Project is located at

 https://github.com/pocomane/MiSTer_Batch_Control